Allantoin: Bacteria

 In bacteria, purines and their derivatives (such as allantoin) are used as secondary sources of nitrogen under nutrient-limiting conditions.
 Their degradation yields ammonia, which can then be utilized.
 For instance, Bacillus subtilis is able to utilize allantoin as its sole nitrogen source.

 Mutants in the B. subtilis pucI gene were unable to grow on allantoin, indicating that it encodes an allantoin transporter.

 In Streptomyces coelicolor, allantoinase (EC 3.5.2.5) and allantoicase (EC 3.5.3.4) are essential for allantoin metabolism.
 In this species the catabolism of allantoin, and the subsequent release of ammonium, inhibits antibiotic production (Streptomyces species synthesize about half of all known antibiotics of microbial origin).

 Applications

 Allantoin is present in botanical extracts of the comfrey plant and in the urine of most mammals.
-Chemically synthesized bulk allantoin, which is chemically equivalent to natural allantoin, is safe, non-toxic, compatible with cosmetic raw materials and meets CTFA and JSCI requirements.
+Chemically synthesized bulk allantoin, which is chemically equivalent to natural allantoin, is safe, non-toxic, and compatible with cosmetic raw materials, and meets CTFA and JSCI requirements.
 Over 10,000 patents reference allantoin.

 Cosmetics

-Manufacturers may use allantoin as an ingredient in over-the-counter cosmetics.
+Manufacturers may use allantoin as an ingredient in over-the-counter cosmetics for its antioxidant, anti-inflammatory and moisturizing properties.
+It is a humectant and hygroscopic, which make it a good moisturizer.
+It can also counteract other agents that may cause dryness like alcohols, sulfates, and fragrances.

 Pharmaceuticals

-It is frequently present in toothpaste, mouthwash, and other oral hygiene products, in shampoos, lipsticks, anti-acne products, sun care products, and clarifying lotions, various cosmetic lotions and creams, and other cosmetic and pharmaceutical products.
+Its anti-bacterial, exfoliating, anti-aging, and moisturizing properties make it useful in toothpaste, mouthwash, and other oral hygiene products, in shampoos, lipsticks, anti-acne products, sun care products, and clarifying lotions, various cosmetic lotions and creams, and other cosmetic and pharmaceutical products.